 Altimetry data is used to determine sea level height, wind speed and wave height.

 Providing information on ocean living ecosystems, water quality and sediment dynamics.

 27 March 2020

 In addition, EUMETSAT’s Meteosat satellites provide hourly measurements of sea surface temperature, while the Metop satellites provide global observations of ocean surface wind, sea ice, and sea surface temperature, plus collect in situ observations of the ocean through the ARGOS system.

-Dr Michael Schaale and Dr Thomas Schroeder have developed methods for using Sentinel-3 Ocean Colour data in complex coastal marine environments.
+Drs Michael Schaale & Thomas Schroeder developed methods to use S3 Ocean Colour data in complex coastal marine environments.

 Blake Schaeffer talks about an app his agency has developed, which provides Sentinel-3 data to water quality managers.